 Using the Braun Irrimatic Pump - A set of notes intended to enable a user who is experienced with irrigation by a suspended bag to assess the potential advantages, and a few minor disadvantages, of switching to the Braun Irrimatic electric pump.

 Weight Watching and Irrigation - Are you watching your weight?
 If you are, then you will know the importance of weighing yourself at a consistent time in relation to your daily, or more usually weekly, schedule.
 But what if you irrigate?
 You need to relate also to your irrigation schedule.
 Obviously, the contents of your colon will be a maximum just before you irrigate, and should be a minimum after irrigation.
 But how long after?
 When the stoma has finished discharging its output, ranging usually from reasonably formed faeces to what looks almost like dirty water, that is unlikely to be the end of the process.
 A substantial amount of water is likely to remain in the colon, to be removed by the normal action of the colon and discharged as urine.
-Some will already have entered your bloodstream during the irrigation procedure.
-Elimination will occur over the course of a period of time, about which it is almost impossible to be precise, but is likely to range from about four hours for a 1 litre irrigation to eight hours for two litres.
+This is likely to happen over the course of a period of time about which it is almost impossible to be precise, but is likely to range from about four hours for a 1 litre irrigation to eight hours for two litres.
 So if you want to determine a truly representative weight for yourself, let your irrigation schedule fix the timing: the apparent completion of your irrigation plus four to eight hours.

 Problems of Irrigation During Pregnancy - And Solutions - The editorial team of the Colostomy Association journal “Tidings” were absolutely delighted to receive this wonderful account from Alison of how she managed to overcome the problems which she encountered in irrigating while pregnant.
 It is such a great story and they are so grateful that she took the time to write to Tidings.
 If there are any other Mums out there with similar stories, Tidings would be very pleased to hear from you at email@example.com